Hiroshima mon amour: Reception and legacy

-The film was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival and was screened nine times at the Harvard Film Archive between 28 November and 13 December 2014.
+In 2002, the film was voted by the international contributors of the French film magazine Positif to be one of the top 10 films since the magazine was founded in 1952.
+It was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival and was screened nine times at the Harvard Film Archive between 28 November and 13 December 2014.